Features of Your Room

 Each patient bed has access to local FM music stations, stations from Direct TV and special health programs.
 Ask us for help with closed captions, Spanish programs or headphones to use with the bed control.

-We encourage use of personal electronic devices (phone charger, laptop) in the hospital.
-If you bring them, they are your responsibility.
-They may be plugged into any outlet that is at least five feet from your bed.
+Your personal electronic devices (phone charger, laptop) are your responsibility.
+They may be plugged into any outlet that is at least 5 feet from your bed.
 For your safety, personal electronic devices used in your bed must be used on battery power only.

 Using the Hospital Phone